 Buses per day

-When purchasing your National Express coach tickets from London to Birmingham, keep the following coronavirus related policies and recommendations in mind outlined by our travel partner:
+When you buy your FlixBus coach tickets from London to Birmingham don't forget to keep the following COVID-19 related policies in mind:

 Making the journey by coach from London to Birmingham is a stress-free way of travelling the 126 miles between the two cities.
 There are up to ten or more departures a day every day of the week.
 All of these are direct and take between three and 3.5 hours depending on departure time and traffic conditions.
 The first coach leaves London Victoria Coach Station early in the morning.
 The last departure is late evening.
 All routes terminate at Birmingham Coach Station.